Muscat poker-faced in Malta inquiry into journalist murder

 "How well I'm screwed," was the then Maltese prime minister Joseph Muscat's first thought on 16 October 2017, when he found out his country's best-known journalist, Daphne Caruana Galizia, had just been murdered by a car bomb.

-Hi next thought, Muscat said in his testimony in an inquiry in Valletta on Friday (4 December), was to call outside help.
+His next thought, Muscat said in his testimony in an inquiry in Valletta on Friday (4 December), was to call outside help.

 Join EUobserver today